In the Gospel of the Kingdom—Part 1, we hear Messiah Jesus introduce the Gospel of the Kingdom with Beatitudes–the heart we should have to follow Him.

 We would do well to heed and do our utmost to adopt all of the Beatitudes in our hearts and character.
 We are not sinless and we fall into sin, but Jesus paid the price.
 Now, we are to put down the urges of the flesh and follow Jesus by walking in the Spirit.
 That’s sanctification, our walk according to the Spirit.

-Explaining the implementation of the Beatitudes, Jesus begins His Sermon by encouraging His hearers, including us, to consider ourselves salt and light on a lampstand—righteous.
+Explaining the implementation of the Beatitudes, Jesus continues the gospel of the kingdom by encouraging His hearers, including us, to consider ourselves salt and light on a lampstand—righteous.

 You are the salt of the world.
 If salt loses its taste, how will it be made salty again?
 It’s no longer good for anything but to be thrown out and trampled on by people.